MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Logging.md

 ## Viewing PowerShell log output on Linux

-PowerShell logs the syslog on Linux and any of the tools commonly used to view syslog contents may be used.
+PowerShell logs to syslog on Linux and any of the tools commonly used to view syslog contents may be used.

 The format of the log entries uses the following template: